arg0NNY/BetterAnimations/README.md

 ## Installation

-Install [BetterDiscord](https://betterdiscord.app/) and download the latest release of _BetterAnimations_ from [Releases](https://github.com/arg0NNY/BetterAnimations/releases).
+Install [BetterDiscord](https://betterdiscord.app/) and download _BetterAnimations_ using the builtin Plugin Store.

+Alternatively, you can download it manually using the official [BetterDiscord Store](https://betterdiscord.app/plugin/BetterAnimations) or from the [Releases](https://github.com/arg0NNY/BetterAnimations/releases) page.
 See [Installing Addons](https://docs.betterdiscord.app/users/guides/installing-addons) for more info.

 ## Documentation